West Suffolk Militia: Napoleonic Wars

-However, the Peace of Amiens was shortlived and Britain declared war on France once more in 1803 when both Suffolk Militia regiments were re-embodied on 12 May.
+However, the Peace of Amiens was short-lived and Britain declared war on France once more in 1803 when both Suffolk Militia regiments were re-embodied on 12 May.
 The West Suffolks at Bury St Edmunds had a new establishment of 30 officers, 28 sergeants, 19 drummers and 547 rank and file, still under the command of the Earl of Euston.
 Militia duties during the Napoleonic Wars were much as before: home defence and garrisons, guarding prisoners of war, and increasingly internal security in the industrial areas where there was unrest.
 Increasingly the regular army regarded the militia as a source of trained men and many militiamen took the proffered bounty and transferred, leaving the militia regiments to replace them through the ballot or 'by beat of drum'.

 After mobilising, the West Suffolks marched to Ipswich on 28 May, then spent the summer from 3 August camped at Thorington Heath.
 From here it provided picquets and patrols to watch the Essex coast from Brightlingsea to Walton-on-the-Naze for the threatened French invasion.
 In November it moved into Colchester for the winter, and by 11 July 1804 was at Ipswich.
 In August 1804 it went into camp at Lexden, just outside Colchester, before returning to that town for the next winter.
 In February 1805 it went back to Ipswich and remained there for over next two years.
 During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the regiment, with 608 men in 10 companies under the command of Lt-Col William Parker, was stationed at Ipswich Barracks as part of Lt-Gen Lord Charles Fitzroy's brigade.
 While there the regiment took part in a grand review on Rushmere Heath in 1805 before the Commander-in-Chief, the Duke of York.
 In August 1807 men of the regiment were invited to volunteer for the 10th, 48th and 63rd Foot; by 1814 the regiment had supplied 33 officers and 1145 ORs to the regular army, even though its establishment was only increased to 711 ORs in 1808.
 On 5 October 1807 the regiment went briefly to Chatham, Kent, but spent most of the winter at Ipswich.
 The Earl of Euston reigned his command and Lt-Col Parker was promoted to succeed him on 1 February 1808.